Slashdot Asks: How Do You Navigate Your Smartphone?

 I talk to it (Score:2)

-I organize it & use search (Score:2)
+I organize it & use search (Score:3, Interesting)

 I was in repair shop once (because my iPhone's phone jack wouldn't take the stereo mini cable I was trying to stick into it anymore.
 I thought something was bent inside the hole, turned out it was just jammed with pocket lint.) and the clerk did something I now do every day.

 She took my phone, and instead of hunting for the settings icon, she swiped down, hit the letters "se" and the settings icon presented itself!
 She f*cking searched for it!
-I do that with spotlight on my mac all the time, I don't know why
+I do that with spotlight on my mac all the time, I don't know why it didn't occur to me to do that on my iPhone, but I sure do now.

 Moto G5 Plus here (Score:2)